ingrideliasson/PlanIt/README.md

 ### 4. Create lists and tasks

 You are now in the board view.
 Create a new list by cicking "Add new list" and enter a title.
 Add a task to the list by clicking "Add task" and enter a title.
 Click the title of the list to update it.
 Click the delete button to delete the list and all tasks on it.
+Lists can be reordered by dragging and dropping.

 <img width="901" height="496" alt="Skärmavbild 2025-11-07 kl  15 57 34" src="https://github.com/user-attachments/assets/e40e5567-3775-4ecb-a168-a9a36d937317" />

 ### 5. Task actions